Easement Acquisition

 What is an easement?

-An easement is essentially a “nonpossessory” interest in a property owned by another.
+An easement is a “nonpossessory” interest in a property owned by another.
 Northern Water and other water districts and local governments own easements which provide the right to use that property for a specific purpose, although the legal title to and the right to possess the land itself remains with the property’s owner.
-The easement then runs with the property meaning if the property is sold the easement remains in place.
+The easement runs with the property meaning if the property is sold then the easement remains in place.

 What is the typical size of an easement?

-In most cases, it is anticipated that a 60-foot-wide permanent easement will be required, along with a 40-foot-wide construction easement.
+In most cases, it is anticipated that a 60-foot-wide permanent easement will be required, along with a 40-foot-wide temporary construction easement.

 If the pipeline goes through my property what will the impacts be?